kaycebasques/kayce.basqu.es/content/blog/discovery.md

+---
+layout: base.mustache
+title: How We Tripled Chrome DevTools Documentation Pageviews In 2 Years
+tags: post
+date: 2019-05-16
+summary: |
+  To help users discover new features and major changes, the Chrome DevTools team embedded release notes into the DevTools UI.
+The success of this approach has fundamentally changed how I approach documentation discovery in general.
+I now look for ways to contextually link to the documentation from the product.
+---

 <h1 id="title">
-  How We Tripled Chrome DevTools Documentation Pageviews In 2 Years
+  {{title}}
 </h1>

 <p id="time">